Saul11235/Saul11235/README.md

 # Hi I'm Edwin Saul/Saul11235

-Hi, I'm a developer from Cusco Peru :rocket: i like programmable calculators, gamedev, python language and software development in general.
+Hi, I'm a developer from Cusco, Peru :rocket: i like programmable calculators, gamedev, python language and software development in general.